Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 It is hard for us, especially those of us who are blessed with close Christian families, to imagine that scenario.
 But all the letters that Elizabeth Barrett Browning wrote and received back unopened are in some ways like the letters that God has written to us.
 God has written many letters to us offering the opportunity to be reconciled to Him.

 The passage that we read from 2 Corinthians 5 is just a small portion of one of those letters that God has written to us.
 As verse 19 says, “God was reconciling the world to himself in Christ, not counting men’s sins against them.
-And he has committed to us the message of reconciliation.”
+And He has committed to us the message of reconciliation.”

 The Breach

 But it is not just in 2 Corinthians 5 where we read about reconciliation.
-The entire Bible records God's plan of reconciliation.
+The entire Bible records God’s plan of reconciliation.
 The promise of reconciliation began already in the dawn of history.
 Adam and Eve sinned against God.
-Their disobedience to God's command separated them, and all their posterity – the whole human race including you and me – from God.
-Sin caused the breach, the difference, the falling out.
-And at that point God had every right to wipe the earth clean from humanity’s sin.
-He had every right to do away with Adam and Eve and start over with a clean slate.
-But instead, the Lord promised to send a Mediator to reconcile fallen sinners with Himself.
+Their disobedience to God’s command separated them, and all their posterity – the whole human race including you and me – from God.

 Genesis 3:15 records what is often called “the mother promise” of Scripture.
 It is the promise from which all other promises flow.
 It is also called the proto-evangelium, meaning the first proclamation of the gospel.
-It is the verse where the Lord says to Satan, “I will put enmity between you and the woman, and between your offspring and hers; he will crush your head and you will strike his heel.”
+It is the verse where the Lord says to Satan, “I will put enmity between you and the woman, and between your offspring and hers; he will bruise your head and you will bruise his heel.”

-And all the rest of Scripture describes the conflict of the ages – the war of the serpent against God and His people.
+And all the rest of Scripture describes the conflict of the ages – the war of the serpent against God and his people.
 And all Scripture describes the promise of God to reconcile those who are estranged – separated from Him – because of their sin.
 He promises reconciliation through saving faith in His Son, Jesus Christ.

 Just as Elizabeth Barrett Browning had sent letter after letter and poem after poem seeking reconciliation, so too God in His Word has revealed to us His promise and plan for reconciliation over and over again.